Bristol Belvedere: Operational history

-Three pre-production Belvederes (XG453, 454, 456) went to the Belvedere Trials Unit at RAF Odiham, which was subsequently reformed as No. 66 Squadron RAF in 1961.
-Engine starter problems caused trouble at first, but operational deployment continued.
-The production aircraft saw service in Europe, Africa, Southern Arabia and Borneo.
-Meanwhile, the original prototype XG447 was broken up at Porton Down on 7 August 1966.

-In June 1960 the fifth prototype, XG452, set a speed record of 130 mph between Gatwick and Tripoli.
-In 1962 a 72 Squadron Belvedere lowered the 80 ft tall spire onto the new Coventry Cathedral.
+Three pre-production Belvederes (XG453, 454, 456) were delivered to the Belvedere Trials Unit at RAF Odiham, which was subsequently reformed as No. 66 Squadron in 1961.
+Early on, the type was able to demonstrate its capabilities.
+In June 1960, the fifth prototype, XG452, set a speed record of 130 mph between Gatwick and Tripoli, Libya.
+Two years later, a Belvedere of No. 72 Squadron lowered the 80 ft tall spire onto the new Coventry Cathedral.
+Early on, the engine starter proved to be troublesome, however this issue did not obstruct operational deployment.
+The original prototype XG447 was broken up at Porton Down on 7 August 1966.